nkwachiabel/accounting_functions/README.md

 # Completed
 1. Income statement
-2. Balance sheet - 8th May '23
+2. Balance sheet

 # Not started
 1. Amortisation Table
 2. Ratio Analysis

 # Considerations
-1. Rounding error in the balance sheet - If the figures are rounded, how do I manage this in the functions when the total assets != total liabilities and equities?
-The best option is to ensure the figures are rounded in the trial balance and the balance sheet is == 0.
+1. Should the User round the trial balance first before using the function?
 This will avoid the rounding error.
+2. Include a check in the balance sheet to confirm if it is balanced
+3. Can this functions be converted into an application so that others can use it?

 ### This repository will be updated over time as more functions are built.